superfly/fly_postgres_elixir/README.md

 ### Migration Files

 After changing your repo name, generating migrations can end up in the wrong place, or at least not where we want them.

-You can override the inferred location in your config:
+You can override the inferred location in your config.
+The following keeps looking for migrations in the default location.

 ```elixir
 config :my_app, MyApp.Repo.Local,